 Holidays are typically not paid vacation days for employees.
 If you’ve been pre-dispatched to work on a holiday, any applicable state and/or federal wage laws will apply.

 PeopleReady observes the following holidays: New Year’s Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving Day, Christmas Day.
 Branches are typically closed on these days.
 Check with your branch staff if you’ve been assigned to work on one of these days for any operational updates.

-We offer a variety of health insurance plans that can work for you and your family.
-Your options include a Minimum Essential Coverage (MEC) plan and a Major Medical (MVP) plan to those who qualify.
+We offer a variety of affordable health plans for you and your family.
+Options include two Fixed Indemnity Medical Plans, a Minimum Essential Coverage (MEC) plan and a Major Medical (MVP) plan to those who qualify.
 The MEC and MVP satisfy the individual mandate for the Affordable Care Act.
-We also have Fixed Indemnity Medical Plans that offer coverage for illness and accidents.
-For those that meet eligibility requirements we offer a Major Medical Plan that is comprehensive medical coverage and meets all requirements of the Affordable Care Act.
-In addition, we offer supplemental plan choices to include Dental, Vision, Short-Term Disability, and a Critical Illness, Accident, Life and Accidental Death and Dismemberment Insurance, and Short-Term Disability Insurance. myRA is also available for associates who want to save for retirement.
-Upon becoming a new associate for PeopleReady you will receive information on your benefit choices at the time of hire.
+In addition, we offer supplemental plan choices to include Dental, Vision, Short-Term Disability, and a Critical Illness, Accident, Life and Accidental Death and Dismemberment Package.
+Upon becoming a new associate for PeopleReady you will receive information on your benefit options.

 At PeopleReady, we match the jobs to the right workers.
 We do not have a "first-come, first-served" policy.
 Your chances of being assigned to a job are greater if you have a good attitude, maintain a neat and clean appearance, and dress for work with closed-toe shoes and long pants.